-- "EXTRUSION": Creates straight fibers along the length of the model by extruding the xy- fiber locations defined by "FiberXYMode". - "EXPLICIT": Creates curved fibers within a 2D extrusion model by importing explicit 3D fiber coordinates from a file.
-When this mode is used, "FiberXYMode" must be "EXPLICIT_3D". - "fiber_z_shift": The value (Integer) specifies the longitudinal shift of the fiber coordinates from the model's center.
-This is shift is only applicable if the fibers are shorter than the model and are being extruded; the fiber_z_shift must be equal to or less than the extrusion length, such that all user-provided fiber coordinates remain within the model length. (optional) - "min": the value (Double or List[Double], units: micrometer) is the distal extent of the seeded fiber along the length of the nerve closer to z = 0.
-Optional: if min and max are not both provided then the fiber length is assumed to be the proximal medium length (see model.json). - "max": The value (Double or List[Double], units: micrometer) is the distal extent of the seeded fiber along the length of the nerve closer to z = length of the proximal medium (as defined in model.json, the length of the nerve).
-Optional: if min and max are not both provided then the fiber length is assumed to be the proximal medium length by default. - full_nerve_length: (Boolean) Optional.
-If true, suppresses the warning message associated with using the full length nerve when "min" and "max" are not defined.
-Must be false or not defined if "min" and "max" are defined. - "offset": The value (Double or String) is the fraction of the node-node length (myelinated fibers) or segment length (unmyelinated fibers) that the center coordinate of the fiber is shifted along the z-axis from the longitudinal center of the proximal medium.
-If the value is "random", the offset will be randomly selected between +/- 0.5 section/segment length; to avoid the randomized longitudinal placement, set the offset value to '0' for no offset. - "absolute_offset": The value (Double) is the distance (micrometers) that the center coordinate of the fiber is shifted along the z-axis from the longitudinal center of the proximal medium.
-This value is additive with "offset".
-The shift is with respect to the model center.
-If a negative value is passed, the fiber will be shifted in the -z direction.
-Any offset from this parameter is cumulative with that from "offset". - "seed": The value (Integer) seeds the random number generator before any random offsets are created.
-Required only if "offset" is not defined, in which case the program will use a random offset. - "xy_parameters": The value is a JSON Object containing key-value pairs to instruct the system in seeding fiber locations at which to sample potentials inside fascicle inners in the nerve cross-section (Fig 3B).
-Include only one version of this block in your sim.json file.
-Required.

-"mode": The value (String) is the "FiberXYMode" that tells the program how to seed fiber locations inside each fascicle inner in the nerve cross-section.
-Required.

-- As listed in Enums, known modes include - "CENTROID": Place one fiber at the centroid (i.e., from the best-fit ellipse of the inner) of each inner. - No parameters required. - "UNIFORM_COUNT": Randomly place the same number of fibers in each inner, regardless of inner's size. - "count": The value (Integer) is the number of fibers per inner.
-Required. - "seed": The value (Integer) is the seed for the random number generator that is instantiated before the point picking algorithm for fiber (x,y)-coordinates starts.
-Required. - "WHEEL": Place fibers in each inner following a pattern of radial spokes out from the geometric centroid. - "spoke_count": The value (Integer) is the number of radial spokes.
+- · "mode": "TRUNCNORM" (String).
+Required. - · "mu": The value (Double, units micrometer) is the mean diameter of the truncated normal distribution.
+Required. - · "std": The value (Double, units micrometer) is the diameter standard deviation of the truncated normal distribution.
+Required. - · "n_std_limit": The value (Double) is the number of standard deviations from the mean to bound the truncated normal distribution.
+Required. - · "seed": The value (Integer, unitless) seeds the random number generator before sampling fiber diameters. - · "UNIFORM" - · "mode": UNIFORM" (String).
+Required. - · "upper": The value (Double, units micrometer) is the upper limit on the distribution of diameters.
+Required. - · "lower": The value (Double, units micrometer) is the lower limit on the distribution of diameters.
+Required. - · "seed": The value (Integer) seeds the random number generator before sampling fiber diameters. - "min": the value (Double or List[Double], units: micrometer) is the distal extent of the seeded fiber along the length of the nerve closer to z = 0.
+Optional: if min and max are not both provided then the fiber length is assumed to be the proximal medium length (see model.json). - "max": The value (Double or List[Double], units: micrometer) is the distal extent of the seeded fiber along the length of the nerve closer to z = length of the proximal medium (as defined in model. json, the length of the nerve).
+Optional: if min and max are not both provided then the fiber length is assumed to be the proximal medium length by default. - "offset": The value (Double or List[Double]) is the fraction of the node-node length (myelinated fibers) or segment length (unmyelinated fibers) that the center coordinate of the fiber is shifted along the z-axis from the longitudinal center of the proximal medium.
+Optional, but if not defined, the offset will be randomly selected between +/- 0.5 section/segment length; to avoid the randomized longitudinal placement, set the offset value to '0' for no offset. - "seed": The value (Integer) seeds the random number generator before any random offsets are created.
+Required only if "offset" is not defined, in which case the program will use a random offset. - "xy_parameters": The value is a JSON Object containing key-value pairs to instruct the system in seeding fiber locations at which to sample potentials inside inners in the nerve cross section (Fig 3B).
+Include only one version of this block in your sim. json file.
+Required. - "mode": The value (String) is the "FiberXYMode" that tells the program how to seed fiber locations inside each inner in the nerve cross section.
+Required. - As listed in Enums (S6 Enums), known modes include - "CENTROID": Place one fiber at the centroid (i.e., from the best-fit ellipse of the inner) of each inner. - No parameters required. - "UNIFORM_COUNT": Randomly place the same number of fibers in each inner, regardless of inner's size. - "count": The value (Integer) is the number of fibers per inner.
 Required.